rubenwardy/minetest_modding_book/_en/map/lvm.md

 ## Introduction

-The functions outlined in the [Basic Map Operations](environment.html) chapter are easy to use and convenient, but for large areas they are not efficient.
+The functions outlined in the [Basic Map Operations](environment.html) chapter are convenient and easy to use, but for large areas they are inefficient.
-Every time you call `set_node` or `get_node` your mod needs to communicate with the engine, which results in copying.
-Copying is slow, and will quickly kill the performance of your game.
+Every time you call `set_node` or `get_node`, your mod needs to communicate with the engine.
+This results in constant individual copying operations between the engine and your mod, which is slow, and will quickly decrease the performance of your game.
+Using a Lua Voxel Manipulator (LVM) can be a better alternative.

 * [Concepts](#concepts)
 * [Reading into the LVM](#reading-into-the-lvm)